-$(\Impl)$ The following trick was used by Scheepers in \cite{coc1} to prove similar results for games involving open covers.
+$(\Impl)$ The following method was used by Scheepers in \cite{coc1} to prove similar results for games involving open covers.

 Fix a strategy for ONE in $\alpha_1^\mathrm{game}(X,x)$.
-For each sequence proposed by ONE, there are only countably many possible legal responds by TWO.
-Let $\cF$ be the family of all possible sequences which ONE may propose in a play according to the fixed strategy.
-As $\cF$ is countable, we can apply $\alpha_1$ to $\cF$, and find for each $S\in\cF$ a cofinite subset $S'\sbst S$, such that $\Union_{S\in\cF}S'$ converges to $x$.
+For each sequence played by ONE, there are only countably many possible legal responds by TWO.
+Let $\cF$ be the family of all possible sequences which ONE may play according to the fixed strategy.
+As the family $\cF$ is countable, we can apply $\alpha_1$ to $\cF$, and find for each sequence $S\in\cF$ a cofinite subset $S'\sub S$, such that the sequence $\Union_{S\in\cF}S'$ converges to $x$.

-Now consider a play, where TWO responds to each given $S_n$ by $S_n'$.
-This play is lost by ONE. \epf Now, if ONE does not have a winning strategy in $\alpha_1^\mathrm{game}(X,x)$, in particular he does not have one in $\agame(X,x)$, where the moves of TWO are less restricted. \epf
+Consider a play where TWO responds to each given sequence $S_n$ by the sequence $S_n'$.
+This play is lost by ONE. \epf If ONE does not have a winning strategy in $\alpha_1^\mathrm{game}(X,x)$, then ONE does not have one in $\agame(X,x)$, where the moves of TWO are less restricted. \epf